 08 None of Luxembourg’s five winners came from the Grand Duchy.
 Four were French and one (Vicky Leandros) Greek.

 09 Groups of more than three were not allowed into Eurovision until 1971.
 Even now, no more than six people are allowed on stage (including backup singers and dancers).

-10 There have been sixty-four winners over sixty-one contests (as there was a four-way tie in 1969).
-That total comprises thirty-eight female soloists, nine male soloists, eleven groups and six duos (one all female, two mixed-sex and three all-male).
+10 There have been sixty-five winners over sixty-two contests (as there was a four-way tie in 1969).
+That total comprises thirty-eight female soloists, ten male soloists, eleven groups and six duos (one all female, two mixed-sex and three all-male).
 NB.
 We have counted the 2014 winning act as female ;o))

 11 A total of fifty-two nations have competed in the contest overall, including countries with more than one incarnation.
 Germany was technically West Germany only before 1990 but as the old East never competed (and now never will) it stays as one nation.
 However only fifty-one countries have competed in a contest final as Andorra has yet to qualify for a final.
 Serial DNQ-ers Montenegro and San Marino both qualified for their first final in 2014 and the Czech Republic broke their duck in 2016.

 12 Portugal in 1964 and Lithuania in 1994 are the only countries to score “Nul Points” on their debut.